 With many more hotels coming up in Makkah it is hard to actually decide what is a good option for you and your family.

 I get a lot of emails with regards to the hotel options in Makkah and which ones I think are the best.
 This is quite a difficult question to answer because there are so many factors to consider such as:

-Chain and type of accommodation just to mention a few
+- Chain and type of accommodation

 If you are a family of four then your needs will be different to a couple or single person.

 There are 257 hotels according to TripAdvisor in Makkah.
 Which is really crazy considering how small Makkah is with so many hotels in the haram vicinity.

 So which will be the best hotels for Umrah in Makkah?

 I already have an article of the Best hotels in Makkah for Umrah here.